 You’re doing something to help your dog, rather than trying to just ignore a dog that’s upset and crying for help.

-With so much conflicting information out there, it’s easy to get tripped up when working on crate training.
+With so much conflicting information out there, it’s easy to get tripped up when working on crate training puppies or adult dogs.
 Should you squirt your dog with water when he cries?
 Should you ignore him?
 Or should you take him out on a potty break?

 It’s confusing – but it’s easier if you focus on following the instructions in step three and avoid these common crate training mistakes: